MultiSafepay/docs/content/integrations/configure-your-webhook.md

 MultiSafepay uses a webhook to send updates about orders and other notifications to your web server.

-You can configure the webhook at website level or at order level.
+You can configure the webhook at site level or at order level.

 <details id="webhook">
 <summary>Webhook</summary>